bscotch/stitch/README.md

 project-root/package.json # (not required) created by `npm init` project-root/project-name/ # e.g. the name of your game
 project-root/project-name/project-name.yyp # main GMS2 project file (entrypoint)
-project-root/project-name/gms2pdk.config.json # GMS2 PDK configuration data
+project-root/project-name/gms2pdk.config.json # GMS2 PDK configuration data (created by PDK)
 ```
 </details>

-Yours doesn't have to look *exactly* like that but the general relationships should.
+Yours doesn't have to look *exactly* like that, but the general relationships should.
 For example, there must be a `.git` folder somewhere, and your [`.yyp` file](#yyp) must either be in the same directory as that `.git` folder or in a subdirectory as shown above.

 To start using the PDK with one of your GMS2 projects, do the following: